justinwinslow/JWin-s-Boilerplate/README.md

 #### Running a Build

-From the project root run "node r.js -o build.js".
+From the project root run "r.js -o build.js".
 Assets are built to scripts.build/ and there's no automagic pathing at the moment so the path to the scripts file would have to be changed in the html.

 #### ToDo